Inform, Educate and Motivate!

 Hmmm…Standards-Based, Outcome-Based, School-Based Health Clinics, Pre-School----this is shaping up to look just exactly like….21st Century Schools from Louisiana’s education reform.

 Who would step up to the plate to lead the change of our schools from “academic” to “social service” centers?
 That would be Marc Tucker.
 In 1992, Tucker was the head of the NCEE (National Center on Education and the Economy).
 The NCEE began as part of the Carnegie Foundation.
 We hear today from Louisiana’s education reformers that they are trying to “break the unions.”
 However, this could not be any further from the truth.
-In order to achieve education reform, Tucker knew that education, government
+In order to achieve education reform, Tucker knew that education, government and business/labor would have to continue to work together.
+He also knew that to accomplish such reform would require that something else be broken – our traditional public and private educational systems:

 "Our objective will require a change in the prevailing culture--the attitudes, values, norms, and accepted ways of doing things." ("How We Plan to Do It,” July 9, 1992.)